chrismatrakos/GitHubAPI_metrics/app/README.md

 ```
 ### Build and Run docker image

-Clone the repo loccally and at the app/ directory
-where the Dockerfile is and run the command:
+Clone the repo loccally and at the app/ directory  where the Dockerfile is run the command:
 ```bash
 docker build -t imageName -f Dockerfile .
 ```